-The BLS predicts average job growth of 11% for training and development managers working in human resources during the 2012-2022 period.
+The BLS predicts faster than average job growth of 10% for training and development managers working in human resources during the 2016-2026 period.
 Salaries vary by employer, educational degree and level of experience.
-As of May 2012, training and development managers earned a median annual salary of $95,400, according to the BLS.
+As of May 2018, training and development managers earned a median annual salary of $111,340, according to the BLS.

 Alternate Career Options